rewatiramansahu/FullStack-MERN/README.md

 </body>
 </html>

-## Note

-To display any content center screen you have to following the given process.
+Note: To display any content center screen you have to following the given process.
        - First keep all elements in one container.
                <body>
                  <div>